 • Use of condescending and inconsiderate language

-Hiring employees that do not have the right personality traits to represent your company and the quality of customer service your customers expect from you is opening the door to losing business.
-A company’s reputation is directly influenced by the relationship between employees and customers.
+Hiring employees who do not have the right personality traits to represent your company and the quality of customer service your customers expect from you is opening the door to losing business.
+The relationship between employees and customers directly influences a company’s reputation.

-Understanding that a poor hiring process might be affecting your supply chain business is just half the battle.
+Understanding that a poor hiring process might affect your supply chain business is just half the battle.
 You must take the steps to bringing (and keeping) the right people in your company.